 Recipe FAQs

 It's best to use cocoa processed with alkali (Dutch-processed).
-It will be darker, milder, and not as bitter as natural cocoa powder.
+It will be darker, milder, and less bitter than natural cacao powder.
+It's not that natural cacao powder will be bad in this recipe - but Dutched will produce superior results.

 Serving Suggestions